sourcegraph/about/handbook/people-ops/travel.md

 ## Dining and your per diem:

    We ask you to use your best judgment when traveling and spending company money.
 Don’t go overboard with spending on food and drinks.
-Always ask for receipts and keep them organized.
+Always ask for receipts for expenses over $25 USD and keep them organized.

  -   All teammates will receive a [per diem](https://www.merriam-webster.com/words-at-play/what-does-per-diem-mean) while they travel:
 	 - $80 per day for all 3 meals, alcoholic beverages included.